triton-inference-server/hugectr_backend/samples/dcn/README.md

 ```

 ## 4. Launch Triton Server
-Before you can use the Hugectr Docker image you must install Docker.
+Before you can use the HugeCTR Docker image you must install Docker.
 If you plan on using a GPU for inference you must also install the NVIDIA Container Toolkit.
 DGX users should follow Preparing to use NVIDIA Containers.

 Pull the image using the following command.
 ```shell.